PadaCommit/I2C-keylogger/README.md

 # I2C-keylogger
-This project provides a keylogger in C, to log a users keystrokes on a Linux or Windows OS.
+This project provides a keylogger in C, to log a users keystrokes on a Linux OS.

 It should:
 1. Run in the background without user detection (with antivirus disabled)
 2. Log all keystrokes to a specified file path
 3. Include optional encrypting of the log file
-4. Run on Windows 11 and Ubuntu 24.04
+4. Run on Ubuntu 24.04
 5. Be simple, lightweight and user-friendly

 ## Disclaimer
 This project is intended solely for educational purposes to demonstrate an understanding of programming concepts in the C language.
 The keylogger implemented as part of this project is designed for legal and ethical use only, specifically within a controlled environment, such as a personal computer with the explicit consent of the owner.

+# Usage

-# Example usage
+## Example usage
 ```
 % gcc keylogger.c -o keylogger -lssl -lcrypto
 % ./keylogger -h